An Easy Guide For Effective Communication

 4. Do I add value to the conversation?

-5. Do I use communication as a way of buffering (distracting yourself)? --vent, walk away, don't deal with the problem.
+5. Do I use communication as a way of buffering (distracting myself)? --vent, walk away, don't deal with the problem.

 6. What do I need to improve about my communication to help it be more effective?